 The layer cake.

-Here's a simplified view of what happens when a marketer spends $100 through a typical agency-managed programmatic campaign.
-Each layer takes a cut, and the dollars compound downward.
+Here's a simplified view of what happens when a marketer spends $100 through a typical programmatic supply chain.
+Each layer solves a real problem, but each layer also reduces what reaches publishers.

 Layer Typical share Cumulative remaining